|

 h a r o l d r a m i s:

-Born and raised in Chicago, Harold Ramis was a screenwriter, director and actor whose films include some of the most popular and influential comedies of our time--Animal House, Caddyshack, Stripes, National Lampoon’s Vacation, Ghostbusters, Back to School, Groundhog Day, Multiplicity, Analyze This, Bedazzled, Analyze That, The Ice Harvest and Year One.
-He got his start in comedy in 1969 at Chicago’s famed Second City Improvisational Theatre Troupe, while still employed as Associate Editor at Playboy Magazine.
-Ramis’ Hollywood breakthrough came in 1978 when he co-wrote the blockbuster comedy National Lampoon’s Animal House.
-Having received his BA from Washington University in St. Louis, Ramis was awarded honorary Doctorates in Arts from both Columbia College Chicago and Washington University, and was a former member of the Washington University Board of Trustees.
-Among his numerous professional honors and awards, Ramis was the recipient of the American Comedy Award, the British Comedy Award, and the BAFTA (British Academy) award for screenwriting (Groundhog Day) and The Just for Laughs Lifetime Achievement Award.
-Four of his films were listed among the American Film Institutes’ “100 Funniest Movies” and Groundhog Day was named as one of the “101 Greatest Screenplays” by the Writers Guild of America.
-Ramis also directed several episodes of television’s acclaimed series The Office.
+Born and raised in Chicago, Harold Ramis was a screenwriter, director, and actor whose work shaped modern comedy includes some of the most popular and influential comedies of our time--Animal House, Caddyshack, Stripes, National Lampoon’s Vacation, Ghostbusters, Back to School, Groundhog Day, Multiplicity, Analyze This, Bedazzled, and more.
+Ramis began his career at Chicago’s famed Second City before becoming one of Hollywood’s most influential comedic storytellers.
+His Hollywood breakthrough came in 1978 with National Lampoon’s Animal House, and over the course of his career, he received numerous accolades, including the American Comedy Award, the British Comedy Award, and a BAFTA Award for screenwriting (Groundhog Day).
+His films are widely celebrated, with four listed among the American Film Institute’s “100 Funniest Movies” and Groundhog Day named one of the “101 Greatest Screenplays” by the Writers Guild of America.

 A b o u t